'Little Miss Nobody' identified over 60 years later with DNA

 The Yavapai County Sheriff's office said Tuesday the previously unidentified little girl whose burned remains were found over 60 years ago in the Arizona desert was 4-year-old Sharon Lee Gallegos, of New Mexico.

 The child's remains were found on July 31, 1960, partially buried in a wash in Congress, Arizona.
-Her age was then estimated at between 3 and 6 years old.
+Her age at various times over the years was estimated to be between 6 and 8 years old, then later at between 3 and 6 years old.

-Residents in the nearby central-north Arizona community of Prescott raised money for a funeral and florists and a mortuary donated their services.
+Residents in the nearby central-north Arizona community of Prescott raised money for a funeral and florists and a mortuary donated their services for the little girl they had dubbed “Little Miss Nobody.”

 News reports at the time said a local radio announcer and his wife stood in for the girl's parents during the funeral at Prescott’s Congregational Church.